atsign-foundation/at_demos/README.md

    shows how to build a simple end-to-end encrypted messaging app with the atPlatform.

+6. `qt_atsign_plant_demo` a demo of using Atsign's technology with Qt's QML in Python to remotely and securely control/monitor a plant from a Qt app involving 2 raspberry pis, 4 sensors, and 1 actuator.
+Check it out here: [qt_atsign_plant_demo](./qt_atsign_plant_demo/)

 We are super glad that you are beginning your journey as an atDev.
 We highly recommend that you join our discord dev community for troubleshooting, dev updates, and much more!